mondoohq/mondoo-operator/docs/user-manual.md

 The `mondoo-operator-controller-manager` manages the other Deployments and CronJobs needed to scan your cluster.
 If the provided `requests` and `limits` do not match your cluster size, increase them as needed.
-For components, do **not** edit the Deploymets or CronJobs directly.
+For components, do **not** edit the Deployments or CronJobs directly.
 The `mondoo-operator-controller-manager` will revert your changes.
 Instead, edit the `MondooAuditConfig`:
 ```